billsix/programmingFromTheGroundUp/docs/source/instructionsap.rst

    mov  [8 + %ebx + 1 * edi], eax

-The memory reference is a bit easier to read than its ATFIXMEAMPamp;T counterpart because it spells out exactly how the address will be computed.
+The memory reference is a bit easier to read than its & counterpart because it spells out exactly how the address will be computed.
 However, but the order of operands in Intel syntax can be confusing.